Employment Law Compliance

 4. Monitoring and Enforcement

 Despite effective implementation, issues can still arise.
-If an individual employee is being accused of harassment or discrimination, or if your company is being accused of systemic employment law violations, you need to know about it as soon as possible.
+If an individual employee is being accused of discrimination, or if your company is being accused of systemic employment law violations, you need to know about it as soon as possible.
 This can be done through systematic monitoring and enforcement.

 5. Event Response Preparedness